R-enum Revisited: Speedup and Extension for Context-Sensitive Repeats and Net Frequencies: Conclusions

 \section{Conclusions}

 We improved the time complexity of r-enum, and extended its enumeration power for other context-sensitive repeats in the literature.
-We also proposed the first data structure of size $O(r)$ to support NF-queries in optimal time.
+We also proposed the first data structure of size $O(r)$ to support NF-queries in optimal time, which can be regarded as an $O(r)$-space representation of $\nsmr$ with the help of RLBWTs.
 As a combinatorial property, we formally proved that the total number of net occurrences, as well as MUSs, is upper bounded by $O(r)$.
-We finally remark that our work leads to the first algorithm to compute the sorted list of net occurrences and MUSs in $O(n)$ time and $O(r)$ space: We enumerate all net occurrences by \Cref{theo:r-enum}, and sort them in $O(n)$ time and $O(r)$ space by \cite[Lemma 13]{2020NishimotoT_FasterQueriesOnBwtRuns_X3}.